URL API

 Parameter Format Example Description

-recurring String (once/monthly) once Sets the donation frequency
+recurring String once Sets the donation frequency

 designationId String EHHJ9R36 Set a designation for the donation using the designation’s ID